TerraMA2/docker/README.md

 ## Running TerraMA²

-In order to link all the peaces of TerraMA², you can create a network named `terrama2_net`:
+In order to link all the pieces of TerraMA², you can create a network named `terrama2_net`:

 ```bash
 docker network create terrama2_net